Skip to main content

 elvex provides various options for adjusting your drafts:

-2. Formatting: Apply different text styles, add headings, create lists, and more using elvex's formatting tools.
+2. Formatting: Apply different text styles, add headings, create lists, and more using elvex's formatting actions

 How to export a draft